jenkinsci/pipeline-plugin/TUTORIAL.md

 }
 ```

-Now if tests fail, the flow will just be marked unstable (yellow ball), and you can browse the _Test Result Trend_ to see the history.
+* If tests fail, the flow is marked unstable (yellow ball), and you can browse the **Test Result Trend** to see the history.
-You should also see _Last Successful Artifacts_ on the flow index page.
+* You should  see **Last Successful Artifacts** on the flow index page.

-## Syntax explained
+## Understanding Syntax

-`-Dmaven.test.failure.ignore` is a Maven option to allow the `mvn` command to exit normally (status 0), so that the flow continues, even when some test failures are recorded on disk.
+`-Dmaven.test.failure.ignore` is a Maven option that allows the `mvn` command to exit normally (status 0), so that the flow continues - even when test failures are recorded on disk.

-Next we run the `step` step twice.
+Next, run the `step` step twice.
 This step just allows you to use certain build (or post-build) steps already defined in Jenkins for use in traditional projects.
 It takes one parameter (called `delegate` but omitted here), whose value is a standard Jenkins build step.

-We could create the delegate using Java constructor/method calls, using Groovy or Java syntax:
+You could create the delegate using Java constructor/method calls, using Groovy or Java syntax:

 ```groovy
 def aa = new hudson.tasks.ArtifactArchiver('**/target/*.jar')